 The health centres also offer training on the emotional aspects of caring for an older person, including effective communication skills.
 Bridging the generation gap, grief, loss, death and dying are other topics covered.

-Tsao Foundation joined the HelpAge International network in 1996 and became an Affiliate in 2004.
+Tsao Foundation has been working with HelpAge International since 1996 and became a HelpAge global network member in 2004.